 - financial entity

-financial entity means an authorized foreign bank, as defined in section 2 of the Bank Act, in respect of its business in Canada or a bank to which that Act applies, a cooperative credit society, savings and credit union or caisse populaire that is regulated by a provincial Act, an association that is regulated by the Cooperative Credit Associations Act, a financial services cooperative, a credit union central, a company to which the Trust and Loan Companies Act applies and a trust company or loan company regulated by a provincial Act.
-It includes a department or agent of Her Majesty in right of Canada or of a province when the department or agent is carrying out an activity referred to in paragraph 8(a). (entité financière)
+financial entity means a bank that is regulated by the Bank Act, an authorized foreign bank, as defined in section 2 of that Act, in respect of its business in Canada, a cooperative credit society, savings and credit union or caisse populaire that is regulated by a provincial Act, an association that is regulated by the Cooperative Credit Associations Act, a financial services cooperative, a credit union central, a company that is regulated by the Trust and Loan Companies Act and a trust company or loan company that is regulated by a provincial Act.
+It includes a department or an entity that is an agent or mandatary of Her Majesty in right of Canada or of a province when it is carrying out an activity referred to in paragraph 8(a). (entité financière)

 - financial services cooperative

-financial services cooperative means a financial services cooperative that is regulated by An Act respecting Financial services cooperatives, R.S.Q., c.
-C-67.3, or An Act Respecting the Mouvement Desjardins, S.Q.
+financial services cooperative means a financial services cooperative that is regulated by An Act respecting financial services cooperatives, CQLR, c.
+C-67.3, or An Act respecting the Mouvement Desjardins, S.Q.
 2000, c.
 77, other than a caisse populaire. (coopérative de services financiers)

 jewellery means objects that are made of gold, silver, palladium, platinum, pearls or precious stones and that are intended to be worn as a personal adornment. (bijou)